Two people looking at a computer screen together

 • Bring the world of work to life through Live Briefs; designed and developed with regional employers, such as Redgate and Citisoft to give you exposure to ‘real world’ problem-solving.

-• Accredited by BCS and IET and a Cisco Network Academy for over ten years.
+• Accredited by BCS and IET.
+We're also a Cisco Networking Academy.

 • Engage with a curated selection of training materials, providing you with cutting-edge knowledge and skills that align with industry standards.